Drinking Water State Revolving Fund Loans

 Criteria: The requirements for this program are identified in Part 54, Act 451 of the Public Acts of 1994, as amended.
 Certain federal requirements may also apply and are spelled out in Title XIV of the Public Health Services Act (commonly referred to as the Safe Drinking Water Act).
-Primarily, applicants must present environmentally sound water supply projects which are drawn from a Project Priority List (PPL) administered by the Office of Drinking Water and Municipal Assistance.
+Primarily, applicants must present environmentally sound water supply projects which are drawn from a Project Priority List (PPL) administered by the Water Infrastructure Financing Section (WIFS).

-- The water supplier is first ranked on the project priority list by submitting a project plan to the Department of Environment, Great Lakes, and Energy (EGLE).
+- The water supplier is ranked on the project priority list.

-- The water supplier is included in the annual fundable range according to priority ranking and the level of fund lending capacity.
+- The water supplier is included in the annual fundable range according to priority ranking.

 - The water supplier submits plans and specifications for EGLE review.